 Other dual credit programs allow high school students to enroll in college-level courses, either at their school or their local community college.
 Check the OSPI Dual Credit website link above for comprehensive information or visit the program links below.
 As with AP courses, not all schools offer these options.
 Interested students should check with their high school counselor.

 Dual Credit Web Pages at Washington Colleges, Universities

-A list of dual credit web pages at each of the state's public and private colleges and universities can be found at the link above.
+Find a list of dual credit web pages at each of the state's public and private colleges and universities at the link above.